 5 Things People Often Miss When Proofreading Their Own Work

-It’s no secret that one of the more important elements of writing is cleaning up after yourself when you’re done.
 You may have a killer concept, bold ideas and brave insights, but you can sure leave a mess on that page once these ideas are all out of your head.

 Did you know that you should only use a comma before a coordinating conjunction when that conjunction joins two independent clauses?